chainguard-dev/pull-secret-updater/README.md

 kubectl get secret pull-secret -oyaml
 ```

-From here, you can use the pull secret as described in official docs:
+Now you can use the pull secret to authorize pulls from cgr.dev, as described in official docs:

 ```yaml
 apiVersion: v1